Vancouver-KDD/book-study/03-clean-code/10-classes/brian-classes.md

   - interfaces and abstract classes to help isolate the impact of those details
 - The lack of coupling means that
   - the elements of our system are better isolated from each other and from change
-- Dependency Inversion Principle (DIP)
+- Dependency Inversion Principle (DIP) <- SOLID Design Principles
   - the DIP says that our classes should depend upon abstractions, not on concrete details